Advice on, and support for, proceedings of the Senate and its committees.

 The Procedural Information Bulletin is produced after each sitting period and other procedural resources are updated and augmented as required.

-Procedural and administrative information for senators was published to the intranet site, Senate Connect.
+Procedural and administrative information for senators was published to intranet site, Senate Connect.

 Advice and information

 The provision of advice, particularly to the President, senators and parliamentary committees, is a core function of the department and a priority for the Clerk’s Office.
-Much advice is provided orally and instantaneously, particularly in the Senate chamber and to senators who seek advice in person.
+Much advice is provided orally and instantaneously, particularly in the Senate chamber, in private meetings of committees, and to senators who seek advice in person.
 Such advice is impossible to quantify in any meaningful way, but the number and kinds of written advices provide some indication of work undertaken.

 Performance indicators for provision of advice focus on timeliness and accuracy.
 Senators and other recipients of advice continued to acknowledge its accuracy and value, and it was invariably provided in time to meet the purposes for which it was sought.
 Most advice is provided on a confidential basis and any decision whether to release it, and on what basis, is for the recipient to make.
 On several occasions during the year, recipients of advice published it as a contribution to public debate, at the same time subjecting it to public scrutiny.
 As this advice can inform the actions of senators, the Senate and its committees, as well as public debate, all advice is prepared to the highest standards and on the soundest possible basis.

-Advice provided by the office was tested during estimates hearings and in other Senate and committee proceedings, with senators seeking and relying on such advice throughout the year.
+Advice provided by the office was tested during estimates hearings and in other Senate and committee proceedings.

 The Clerk produced issues of the Procedural Information Bulletin after each sitting period and each round of estimates hearings, covering all the major procedural developments and matters of procedural interest which arose.
 Updates on procedural and administrative matters affecting senators were also published to an intranet site developed for senators and their staff, Senate Connect.

 The Clerk and Deputy Clerk prepared and presented sessions in the department’s learning and development activities, and in other forums for parliamentary staff.
-They also provided introductory briefings to twelve senators whose terms commenced during the year.
+They also provided introductory briefings to five senators whose terms commenced during the year.
+Eighteen new and returning senators participated in the two day orientation program presented by the Clerk and others prior to the commencement of the 46th Parliament.

 The office provided secretariat support to two Senate standing committees.
 Advice and support was acknowledged as meeting the needs and timeframes of the committees and their members.

-The Clerk of the Senate served as secretary to the Procedure Committee, which responds to references from the Senate or the President by evaluating, and recommending improvements to, Senate procedure.
+The Clerk served as secretary to the Procedure Committee, which responds to references from the Senate or the President by evaluating, and recommending improvements to, Senate procedure.

 Committee of Privileges

-The Deputy Clerk served as secretary to the Committee of Privileges, which met 13 times in 2017–18 (11 in 2016–17) and presented five reports.
+The Deputy Clerk served as secretary to the Committee of Privileges, which met 13 times in 2018–19 (13 in 2017–18) and presented six reports.
 The committee protects the integrity of Senate and committee proceedings by considering matters possibly amounting to contempt of the Senate.
 Those matters, which arise from concerns raised by other committees or individual senators, are referred to the committee by the Senate.

 The committee also administers the right-of-reply mechanism for people seeking to respond to adverse comment made about them in the Senate.
-Four requests, two relating to the same matter, were received and reported on during the year in the 167th, 169th and 170th reports.
+Three requests were received and reported on during the year in the 171st, 173rd and 176th reports.
 The Senate adopted the recommendation of each report that the replies be incorporated in Hansard.
-The redress considered in the 167th report related to references made in a document tabled in the Senate.
-The committee considered whether the procedure extended to tabled documents and concluded that, in this case, the preparation of the document constituted part of parliamentary proceedings.

-During the year, the Clerk attended five meetings of the Heads of the Parliamentary Departments.
+During the financial year, the Clerk attended four meetings of the Heads of the Parliamentary Departments.
 This group generally meets quarterly and provides a forum across the parliamentary departments on administrative matters and strategic direction across the parliamentary service.
-At the commencement of the calendar year, the department assumed the secretariat duties of the group which is rotated on a yearly basis.
+At the commencement of the calendar year, the department relinquished the secretariat duties of the group which is rotated on a yearly basis.

 More broadly, the Clerk and other senior officers liaised with their counterparts in the other parliamentary departments on matters connected to parliamentary administration.

-In the area of governance the next year will see a new Usher of the Black Rod added to the management team.
-A revised Audit Committee charter will be finalised following the release of updated guidance from the government on the role of audit committees, and the department will continue to examine the maturity of its performance framework under the Public Governance, Performance and Accountability Act 2013.
+In the area of governance and administration the next year will see work commence on a new enterprise agreement for the department which is due in late 2020.
+The department will continue to monitor the maturity of its performance framework under the Public Governance, Performance and Accountability Act 2013.